8 THINGS YOU CAN DO TO TREAT NAUSEA IN THE MORNING

 It could be your children’s breakfast, your husband’s shoes or even the smell of your bedroom.

 Whatever it is, get to know what it is so it doesn’t upset your stomach.

-I could not stand the smell of cereal when I was pregnant so my children had to either have toast and fruit for breakfast.
+I could not stand the smell of cereal when I was pregnant so my children had to either have toast or fruit for breakfast.